Rayann-Capital-Tech-Department/ZoneCalculator/README.md

 Olive oil|5|teaspoon

 ### Output
 The output of the zone calculations will be display in a table.
-The table will dispay the input foods' name, zone blocks and nutrians; the total value of nutrians for the whole recipe and the dietary restriction.
+The table will dispay the input foods' name, zone blocks and nutrients; the total value of nutrients for the whole recipe and the dietary restriction.

 **Sample Output**